 I’m going to kill him.

 I balled my hair up on top of my head and turned my face in the dingy mirror of the gym restroom to view my profile.
-Why on earth I’d let my best friend talk me into going to our senior homecoming dance dateless was a mystery I was still trying to solve, five minutes before he was due to show up.
+Why on earth I’d let my best friend talk me into going to our senior homecoming dance dateless was a mystery I was still trying to solve, the minute before he was due to show up.

 Maybe I can say I’m sick.
 He’s got Andie and the rest of the group.
 He won’t miss me.